 - Porn-induced conditions, or the benefits reported by rebooters, have nothing to do with blood testosterone levels (See- Any connection between orgasm, abstinence, and testosterone levels?).

-If an addiction is underlying your symptoms, you need to reverse the process by giving your brain a well deserved time-out.
+If an addiction-related brain changes or sexual conditioning are underlying your symptoms, you need to reverse the process by giving your brain a well deserved time-out.
 Rebooting is our term for recovering from porn addiction and associated symptoms, including erectile dysfunction.
 We call it rebooting so you can envision restoring your brain to its original factory settings.
 Obviously, you cannot go back in time to restore point, or erase all the data as you would when you wipe clean a computer’s hard drive.
 However, you can heal many of the brain changes that lead to your porn addiction.
 (See: Does porn addiction cause irreversible damage to the brain?)

-If porn is the addiction, you may wonder why it helps to eliminate masturbation and orgasm during the temporary rebooting period.
+If porn use is the cause of your symptoms, you may wonder why it helps to eliminate masturbation and orgasm during the temporary rebooting period.
 The short answer is -"that's how most guys have done it."
 All suggestions for rebooting come from men who have successfully rebooted.
 Nearly all discovered that mixing in masturbation or orgasms slows, or in some cases, entirely derails, the rebooting process, especially if you have porn-induced ED.